meteor/meteor/packages/logic-solver/README.md

 #### Logic.Solver#minimizeWeightedSum(solution, formulas, weights)

-Finds a Solution that minimizes the value of `Logic.weightedSum(formulas, weights)`, and adds a requirement (in the sense of calling `Solver#require` on this Solver) that this mininum value is obtained.
+Finds a Solution that minimizes the value of `Logic.weightedSum(formulas, weights)`, and adds a requirement that this mininum value is obtained (in the sense of calling `Solver#require` on this Solver).

 To determine this minimum value, call `solution.getWeightedSum(formulas, weights)` on the returned Solution.